 - PhD students must register for at least two consecutive 6-hour semesters on the BYU Provo campus.

-- Examinations: (A) comprehensive examination; (B) oral defense of dissertation.
+- Examinations: (A) comprehensive examination (written and oral); (B) oral defense of dissertation.

 - Letter of intent

 - Baccalaureate or Master's degree in Exercise Sciences or related field with competence equivalent to several different classes depending on area of specialization (contact department for details)